Switcheo/tradehub/README.md

 It is critical that an attacker cannot steal your validator key.
 If this is possible, it puts the entire stake delegated to the compromised validator at risk.
 Hardware security modules are a way to mitigate this risk.

 HSM modules must support ed25519 signatures for the hub.
-The YubiHSM can protect a private key but cannot ensure in a secure setting that it won't sign the same block twice.

-The Tendermint team is also working on extending the Ledger Nano S application to support validator signing.
-This app can store recent blocks and mitigate double signing attacks.
+Please see the [KMS guide](./KMS.md) for how you may use Tendermint KMS to interface with either the Ledger or YubiHMS2 hardware modules.

 It is also important that only one instance of each validator node is active at any time.
 If two copies of a node is ran with the same validator key, the validator will likely sign the same block and be slashed.
 As such, any redundant setup where there is a backup node on standby must be configured with extreme care.